Why is Market Research required before starting a Business?

 - “Startups” | ” successful startups” | “Startup Business’s Industry” – Time to look at the successful players in your industry.
 8 out of 10 times, you will see names of funded startups on the internet.
 Read about them and update your notes.

-By the end of internet research, you will have a lot of random data that you can start putting in a structure.
+By the end of internet research, you will have a lot of random data to start putting in a structure.

 The structure will get you answers to the following questions: